vercel/next.js/contributing.md

 Make sure you have `chromedriver` installed for your Chrome version.
 You can install it with

-- `brew cask install chromedriver` on Mac OS X
+- `brew install --cask chromedriver` on Mac OS X
 - `chocolatey install chromedriver` on Windows
 - Or manually download the version that matches your installed chrome version (if there's no match, download a version under it, but not above) from the [chromedriver repo](https://chromedriver.storage.googleapis.com/index.html) and add the binary to `<next-repo>/node_modules/.bin`